arthur-debiasi/trybe-front-end-trivia-react-redux/README.md

 - Connect Redux to React components;
 - Create asynchronous actions in a React application that uses Redux;
 - Style React components with the Material UI library.
+- Write tests to ensure a good test coverage.

 ## Getting Started